Linuxfabrik/monitoring-plugins/check-plugins/php-status/README.md

 ## States

-If wanted, always returns OK.
-Otherwise returns

-WARN
+* OK if no startup errors, all expected modules are found, configuration matches, and Opcache usage is below the thresholds.

-* on startup errors,
+* WARN on PHP startup errors.
-* if php.ini config does not match the given configs
+* WARN if php.ini configuration does not match the given `--config` values.
-* if a required module is missing
+* WARN if a required `--module` is missing.
+* WARN if `display_errors`, `display_startup_errors`, or `expose_php` are enabled.
+* WARN if Opcache is not installed or not enabled.
-* on Opcache restarts due to Out of Memory (OOM)
+* WARN if Opcache restarts due to Out of Memory (OOM).

-WARN or CRIT:

-* if Opcache Memory usage is above the given percentage thresholds (default 80/90%)
+* WARN or CRIT if Opcache memory usage is above the given percentage thresholds (default: 90/None).
-* if Opcache Key usage is above the given percentage thresholds (default 80/90%)
+* WARN or CRIT if Opcache key usage is above the given percentage thresholds (default: 90/None).
-* if Opcache interned string usage is above the given percentage thresholds (default 80/90%)
+* WARN or CRIT if Opcache interned string usage is above the given percentage thresholds (default: 90/None).
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics